arirudenko.com - email@example.com - 206.453.8688 (USA) - 081.999059298 (Indonesia)

 My performance work fuses training in Japanese butoh theater with an ongoing relationship to Southeast Asian performing arts.
 Since receiving a Darmasiswa scholarship to study at the Arts Institute of Indonesia in 2012, and during the course of a low-residency MFA in Interdisciplinary Art from 2014 - 2017, my work has been based in the Indonesian archipelago.
 I work closely with Indonesian and international artists, facilitating encounters between contemporary practice and tradition, and rigorously engaging the potentials and complexities of cross-cultural performance making.

-Masters in Fine Arts (S2 Seni) - Interdisciplinary Fine Art (2014 - Current) at Goddard College, Washington, USA (low residency).
+Masters in Fine Arts (S2 Seni) - Interdisciplinary Fine Art (2014 - 2017) at Goddard College, Washington, USA (low residency).
 Concentration in Dance, Visual Art, and Indonesian Studies.

 Darmasiswa Scholar (2012-2013) at Art Institute of Indonesia Denpasar (ISI Denpasar) in Balinese Dance